jjthomas/rule_engine/README.md

 the `nvcc` compiler, which should be available in any GPU-specific AMI on EC2, such as the deep learning AMIs.
 Details on the FPGA build are below.

 Modify rookies.py to load your dataset.
-Pass in the dataset, desired metric column, `z_thresh`, `count_thresh`, and whether results with a null column value should be shown.
+Pass in the dataset, desired output column, `z_thresh`, `count_thresh`, and whether results with a null feature value should be shown.
 Run with `python3 rookies.py` to see printed results. rand.py is an example that uses randomly generated data.